Wild Atlantic Way (North West) – Guided Walking Tour – 8 Days

 - Day 6, Benwee Head & the Children of Lir Loop

 - This is probably one of the most spectacular sea cliff walks that you are going to find anywhere in Ireland.
 Benwee, An Bhinn Bhuí (An Irish word meaning: 'the yellow cliff'): our Walk starts in the small village of Carrowteige and takes us South-West to reach Dún Ceann Tire (Beach).
 Here the trail turns North-West to take us along the dramatic cliffs that overlook Broad Haven Bay and the wild Atlantic Ocean.
 We will take in the Children of Lir sculpture along the way.
 The well-known legend tells the story of children who were turned into swans and condemned to wander the countryside for 900 years.
 Our trail turns inland and takes us through some wide-open countryside and back to the village of Carrowteige.
 Distance: 10.5 km / Ascent 180 m Overnight; Belmullet

 - Day 7, Cross Loop Walk and The Céide Fields

 - Our final walk on the Wild Atlantic Way takes us to the north-west of County Mayo to visit The Neolithic site of the Céide Fields.
 Contains the oldest known stone-walled fields in the world, dating back approximately 6,000 years.
 The remains of stone field-walls, houses and megalithic tombs were preserved beneath a blanket of peat over several square kilometres.
-On arrival at the Céide Fields we will do a tour of the visitor’s centre, this will be followed by a guided tour of the field complex with one of their dedicated and informative guides.
-In the early afternoon, we will do a looped walk just outside the town of Ballycastle, the Sralagagh Loop.
-This is a beautiful walk that takes us through remote bogland, forestry and farmland with panoramic views and a perfect end to our tour.
-Distance: 9 Km / Ascent 190 m Overnight; Belmullet
+On arrival at the Céide Fields, we will do a tour of the visitor’s centre, this will be followed by a guided tour of the field complex with one of their dedicated and informative guides.
+In the early afternoon, we will do a looped walk just outside the town of Belmullet called the Cross Loop Walk.
+This is a wonderfully refreshing walk that offers you a chance to totally relax and find your inner self.
+Distance: 9 Km / Ascent 50 m Overnight; Belmullet

 - Day 8, Depart For Dublin